bjpietrzak/docker_ml_project/README.md

 mv /path/to/ML/Model.pt ML/recognition_routers/utils/
 ```

-3. Build docker image:
+3. Build a docker image:
 ```console
 docker-compose build
 ```

-### Running and avalible commands
+### Running and available commands
 - To run the application enter this command:
 ```console
 docker-compose up
 ```
-App will be avalible on [0.0.0.0:8001](http://0.0.0.0:8001)
+The app will be available on [0.0.0.0:8001](http://0.0.0.0:8001)

-- While the docker containers are running, you may enter command:
+- While the docker containers are running, you may enter the command:
 ```console
 docker-compose exec web_app python get_data.py
 ```
-It will retrive all data from the database, write into dump.json in FrontEnd folder.
+It will retrieve all data from the database, and write it into dump.json in the FrontEnd folder.

-### Shuting down
+### Shutting down
 To shut down this application simply use this command:
 ```console
 docker-compose stop